'No easy fix': Canada's Suncor Energy faces overhaul after CEO exit

 Little stepped down as head of Canada's third-largest oil producer on Friday, a day after a worker was killed at Suncor's oil sands base plant in northern Alberta.

-It was the fifth fatality at a Suncor site since 2019, when Little became CEO, and the thirteenth since 2014.
+It was the fifth fatality at a Suncor site since 2019, when Little became CEO, and the thirteenth since 2014, by far the worst safety record among Canadian oil producers.

 "This level of events is something we have never seen in the 25 years of covering the sector," Phil Skolnick, an analyst at investment dealer Eight Capital, wrote in a note to clients.